projectweekend/Forecast.io-RPC-Service/README.md

 This project connects to a [RabbitMQ](http://www.rabbitmq.com/) server and listens for messages.
-When a message is received on the appropriate queue, weatehr forecast data is gathered from [Forecast.io](https://developer.forecast.io/) and returned to the client that sent the message.
+When a message is received on the appropriate queue, weather forecast data is gathered from [Forecast.io](https://developer.forecast.io/) and returned to the client that sent the message.

 ### Installation with Fabric